thifranc/docs.wiki.raw/Hardware-requirements.md

 The single-node setup can be extended to multiple machines if needed.

-- Use at least 16GB of RAM and 100GB of local SSD storage for each worker node in the cluster.
+- Use at least 16 GB of RAM and 100 GB of local SSD storage for each worker node in the cluster.
-- Use at least 32GB of RAM for the server node.
+- Use at least 32 GB of RAM for the server node.
+Also, the storage only need to be connected to this server node.
-- In the current implementation all nodes must access all the data, so mount both the HDD and the SSD volumes from the server node to each worker node using NFS.
+- Connect all the nodes using a firewalled VPN in the same IPv4 /24 subnet.
 - A 1Gbps LAN should give acceptable performance.